davidcereal/Important_Political_Entities_Finder/README.md

 * Whoosh - Whoosh is a fast, featureful full-text indexing and searching library implemented in pure Python.

-## 3. Specify Foreign Affairs login and password credentials in config.py
+## 3. Specify Foreign Affairs login and password credentials

 #### If you have a Foreign Affairs magazine subscription
 If you would have a subscription to Foreign Affairs magazine, you can put your username and password in the config.py file.